 Whether this is your first trip to Atlanta or your hundredth, there’s always something new to see and do!
 Atlanta is always growing with new restaurants to experience and new sights to explore.
 Georgia’s capital city is a great destination!

-As an Atlanta local, I can help point you in the right direction for your trip to Atlanta.
+As an Atlanta local and author of the book What’s With Atlanta?, I can help point you in the right direction for your trip to Atlanta.
 So I hope you enjoy this guide!